Seasonal Affective Disorder: Causes, Symptoms & Solutions

 seasonal affective disorderSeasonal Affective Disorder: Causes, Symptoms & Solutions

 The good news is that you don’t have to wait until summer to feel better.
-While seasonal affective disorder is connected to the season, there are several natural solutions that may alleviate your symptoms and help you to enjoy your life again during the colder seasons.
+While seasonal affective disorder is connected to the season, several natural solutions may alleviate your symptoms and help you to enjoy your life again during the colder seasons.

 In this article, you will learn what seasonal affective disorder is, its symptoms, and the most common causes.
 Then I will share some of my favorite natural solutions to prevent and treat seasonal affective disorder.